IFG Group plc: Holding(s) in Company - Morgan Stanley

-IFG Group plc (IFP) IFG Group plc: Holding(s) in Company - Morgan Stanley 23-Aug-2019 / 14:28 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+IFG Group plc (IFP) IFG Group plc: Holding(s) in Company - Morgan Stanley 27-Aug-2019 / 09:09 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
 Standard Form TR-1 Standard form for notification of major holdings NOTIFICATION OF MAJOR HOLDINGS (to be sent to the relevant issuer and to the Central Bank of Ireland)i 1.
 Identity of the issuer or the underlying issuer of existing shares to which voting rights are attachedii: IFG GROUP PLC 2.
 Reason for the notification (please tick the appropriate box or boxes): [X] An acquisition or disposal of voting rights [] An acquisition or disposal of financial instruments [] An event changing the breakdown of voting rights [] Other (please specify)iii: 3.
 Details of person subject to the notification obligationiv: Name: City and country of registered office (if applicable): Morgan Stanley Wilmington, Delaware, USA 4.
 Full name of shareholder(s) (if different from 3.)v: Morgan Stanley & Co.
 International plc 5.
-Date on which the threshold was crossed or reachedvi: 21/08/2019 6.
-Date on which issuer notified: 23/08/2019 7.
+Date on which the threshold was crossed or reachedvi: 22/08/2019 6.
+Date on which issuer notified: 26/08/2019 7.
 Threshold(s) that is/are crossed or reached: 6% 8.
-Total positions of person(s) subject to the notification obligation: % of voting rights % of Total of Total attached to shares (total voting both in number of 9.A) rights % (9.A + of through 9.B) voting financia rights l of instrume issuervi nts i (total of 9.B.1 + 9.B.2) Resulting 6.003% 0.00% 6.003% 105,405, situation 665 on the date on which threshold was crossed or reached Position 5.07% 0.00% 5.07% of previous notificat ion (if applicabl e) 9.
-Notified details of the resulting situation on the date on which the threshold was crossed or reachedviii: A: Voting rights attached to shares Class/type Number of voting rightsix % of voting of rights shares ISIN code (if possible) Direct Indirect Direct Indirect IE0002325243 6,327,238 6.003% SUBTOTAL A 6,327,238 6.003% B 1: Financial Instruments according to Regulation 17(1)(a) of the Regulations Type of financial Expiration Exercise/ Number of % of instrument datex Conversion voting voting Periodxi rights rights that may be acquired if the instrument is exercised/ converted.
+Total positions of person(s) subject to the notification obligation: % of voting rights % of Total of Total attached to shares (total voting both in number of 9.A) rights % (9.A + of through 9.B) voting financia rights l of instrume issuervi nts i (total of 9.B.1 + 9.B.2) Resulting 5.99% 0.00% 5.99% 105,405, situation 665 on the date on which threshold was crossed or reached Position 6.003% 0.00% 6.003% of previous notificat ion (if applicabl e) 9.
+Notified details of the resulting situation on the date on which the threshold was crossed or reachedviii: A: Voting rights attached to shares Class/type Number of voting rightsix % of voting of rights shares ISIN code (if possible) Direct Indirect Direct Indirect IE0002325243 6,322,378 5.99% SUBTOTAL A 6,322,378 5.99% B 1: Financial Instruments according to Regulation 17(1)(a) of the Regulations Type of financial Expiration Exercise/ Number of % of instrument datex Conversion voting voting Periodxi rights rights that may be acquired if the instrument is exercised/ converted.
 SUBTOTAL B.1 B 2: Financial Instruments with similar economic effect according to Regulation 17(1)(b) of the Regulations Type of Expiration Exercise/ Physical Number of % financial datex Conversion or cash voting of instrument Period xi settleme rights vot ntxii ing rig hts SUBTOTAL B.2 10.
-Information in relation to the person subject to the notification obligation (please tick the applicable box): [] Person subject to the notification obligation is not controlled by any natural person or legal entity and does not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuer.xiii [X] Full chain of controlled undertakings through which the voting rights and/or the financial instruments are effectively held starting with the ultimate controlling natural person or legal entityxiv: Namexv % of voting % of voting Total of both if rights if it rights through it equals or is equals or is financial higher than the higher than the instruments if notifiable notifiable it equals or is threshold threshold higher than the notifiable threshold Morgan Stanley Morgan Stanley International Holdings Inc. Morgan Stanley International Limited Morgan Stanley Investments (UK) Morgan Stanley 6.003% 6.003% & Co.
+Information in relation to the person subject to the notification obligation (please tick the applicable box): [] Person subject to the notification obligation is not controlled by any natural person or legal entity and does not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuer.xiii [X] Full chain of controlled undertakings through which the voting rights and/or the financial instruments are effectively held starting with the ultimate controlling natural person or legal entityxiv: Namexv % of voting % of voting Total of both rights if it rights through if it equals equals or is financial or is higher higher than instruments if than the the notifiable it equals or is notifiable threshold higher than the threshold notifiable threshold Morgan Stanley Morgan Stanley International Holdings Inc. Morgan Stanley International Limited Morgan Stanley Investments (UK) Morgan Stanley & 5.99% 5.99% Co.
 International plc 11.
-In case of proxy voting: [name of the proxy holder] will cease to hold [% and number] voting rights as of [date] Done at Glasgow on 23/08/2019.
+In case of proxy voting: [name of the proxy holder] will cease to hold [% and number] voting rights as of [date] 12.
+Additional informationxvi: Done at Glasgow on 26/08/2019.
 ISIN: IE0002325243 Category Code: HOL TIDM: IFP LEI Code: 213800DDLICUJ14JTY47 OAM Categories: 2.3.
-Major shareholding notifications Sequence No.: 17857 EQS News ID: 862609 End of Announcement EQS News Service
+Major shareholding notifications Sequence No.: 18088 EQS News ID: 863603 End of Announcement EQS News Service

 (END) Dow Jones Newswires